 |return to section: News & Events|

-Chesapeake Light Craft will present its 16th annual small boat rendezvous on Friday and Saturday, May 16-17, 2014.
+Mark your calendars, wooden boat lovers and builders: Chesapeake Light Craft will present its 17th annual small boat rendezvous on Friday and Saturday, May 15-16, 2015.

 "Okoume" is the plantation-grown African hardwood used in tens of thousands of CLC's build-your-own-boat kits.
 OkoumeFest features an open house with technical seminars on Friday at the CLC plant in Annapolis, and on Saturday an on-the-water rendezvous at Matapeake State Park on Kent Island.